PRAgarawal/rocketoff-service/docs/index.md

 ![](https://i.imgur.com/EeLpHJr.gif)

 ### Get started!
-Some organizations have shown proper use of these commands to increase productivity by as much as 47% within six months*.
+Some organizations have shown proper use of these commands to increase productivity by as much as 47% in six months or less!*

 So what are you waiting for?
 Install the app today!